saifaldin14/Shopify-Fall-2022/README.md

 Extra features that were included are:

-1. Saving likes to local storage so that the user can view their likes if they refresh or close the session
+1. Saving responses to local storage so that the user can view their previous prompts and responses if they refresh or close the session
-2. Animated like button (shows a ripple effect when pressed)
-3. Displaying a loading state while waiting for the API to return the data (utilized a Lottie animation)
-4. The web app automatically generates a shareable link for each image that can be viewed on a separate page using dynamic routing from React Router
-5. Includes a date-picker that allows the user to fetch photos between customized start and end dates
+2. Allow the user to select the engine they want to use to process their prompts from a dropdown

 ## Additional Features Included